 Skip to main content

 Princess Cruises broke into the cruise industry in 1965 with the debut of the Princess Patricia, the original Princess Cruises Love Boat.
+Since then, they’ve welcomed over 35 other ships to their fleet and have become one of the leading premium cruise lines at sea.

-Since then, they’ve welcomed 38 other ships to their fleet.
-Today, however, Princess operates a fleet of 15 ships in three different classes – Coral, Grand, and Royal – that sail all over the world, from the Caribbean, to Japan, and even Antarctica.
-They pride themselves on carrying “more than a million passengers each year to more worldwide destinations than any other major line.”
+Today, however, Princess operates a fleet of 17 ships in four different classes — Coral, Grand, Royal, and Sphere — that sail all over the world, from the Caribbean to Japan, Alaska, Europe, and even Antarctica.
+They pride themselves on carrying "more than a million passengers each year to more worldwide destinations than any other major line."

 Sun Princess